wilrop/ramo/docs/source/examples.rst

 .. warning::
     Function checking is currently in an experimental stage and we do not encourage using it without performing additional analysis.
 We are investigating possible updates for the future.

 In order for Ramo to check your function, you have to define your function with Sage.
-Below, we'll redefine the same utility functions as below and confirm that the first is a convex function while the second is a strictly convex function.
+Here, we redefine the same utility functions as before and confirm that the first is a convex function while the second is a strictly convex function.

 .. code-block:: Python